-No. Objective КРІ Date Evidence / Commentary RAG 4.1 To limit all negative ecological impacts and instead have a strongly positive affect on biodiversity and natural landscapes.
-Reach and maintain 1,100 trees on the site by 2024 from the base level of 840.
-10.22 By the end of the year we will have over 1,000 trees on site. А 4.2 Introduce and maintain a rolling programme of wildlife and landscape training and education.
-10.22 Several team member have undertaken formal wildlife or landscape training including whole department hedgehog awareness training.
+No. Objective КРІ Evidence / Commentary RAG 4.1 To limit all negative ecological impacts and instead have a strongly positive affect on Reach and maintain 1,100 trees on the site by 2024 from the base level of 840.
+Ongoing supply issues since 2016 have impacted this but we have increased these to 950 trees on site with a further 25 due to be planted by end of the year.
+As supply issues ease, the target should be achievable but over a slightly longer time period through to 2028. А 4.2 biodiversity and natural landscapes.
+Introduce and maintain a rolling programme of wildlife and landscape training and education.
+Several team members have undertaken formal wildlife or landscape training including whole department hedgehog awareness training.
+The wider College has been encouraged to participate in events such as the Big Garden Birdwatch and bulb planting.
+The College also participates in the National Garden Scheme open days.
 G 4.3 Obtain Hedgehog Friendly Campus Accreditation in 2022/23.
-10.22 We have obtained the "bronze" Hedgehog Friendly Campus accreditation level with plans now progressing for Silver and Gold.
+The College achieved the "bronze" Hedgehog Friendly Campus accreditation level and this will be maintained and improved upon but without further formal assessment (due to increased cost of assessment).
 G 4.4 Develop wildlife ponds at two or more campus locations seeking educational and volunteering input wherever possible in 2022/23.
-10.22 Potential locations for wildlife ponds have been identified in areas suitable for community input, notably the garden of 68 Storey's Way close to the Garden Society area and bees. Α 4.5 Develop and maintain a biodiversity plan and species register informing local and national conservation stakeholders.
-10.22 We are approaching the end of a year long biodiversity survey to inform the biodiversity plan.
-The survey work has included a species register to inform local and national conservation stakeholders. А 4.6 Expand meadowing and wildlife habitat to cover an additional five acres on campus by 2025.
-10.22 An additional acre of planting was established in 2022 aligned with the 2025 target.
-This included wildflowers but also an array of native bulbs.
-A
+Potential locations for wildlife ponds have been considered in areas suitable for community input and engagement.
+Previous locations proposed are not ideal/suitable due to overhanging trees or tree root proximity and so additional locations are being considered, e.g. garden of 68 Storey's Way and replanting the pond in the Fellows Garden outside the Cockcroft Room with native, wildlife-friendly planting.
+The Churchill Road project will be very landscape and biodiversity led with potential for new ponds and using the sustainable drainage proposed to support this. А 4.5 Develop and maintain a biodiversity plan and species register informing local and national conservation stakeholders.
+A plant species survey has been undertaken to inform a biodiversity plan and produce a species register to inform local and national conservation stakeholders.
+A biodiversity plan is now being developed to sit alongside the species register and publish these on the website once approved.
+A further survey of birds/moths/butterflies is also proposed and developing collaboration with the College's Sustainability By-Fellow. А 4.6 Expand meadowing and wildlife habitat to cover an additional five acres on campus by 2025.
+The 2025 target has been met.
+This included wildflowers but also an array of native bulbs through a mix of large, dedicated areas, smaller G